Anthony Borsumato

-Anthony Patrick Borsumato (born 13 December 1973 in Nunthorpe, Middlesbrough) is a male retired English athlete who specialised in the 400 metres hurdles.
+Anthony Patrick Borsumato (born 13 December 1973) is a male former athlete from England who specialised in the 400 metres hurdles.
+He competed at the 2000 Summer Olympics.

-Athletics career
+Biography

-He represented Great Britain at the 2000 Summer Olympics, as well as three World Championships.
+Borsumato represented Great Britain at the 2000 Summer Olympics, as well as three World Championships.
 He represented England in the 400 metres hurdles event, at the 1998 Commonwealth Games in Kuala Lumpur, Malaysia.
 Four years later he represented England again at the 2002 Commonwealth Games.

+Borsumato was on the podium six times at the AAA Championships from 1998 to 2003.

 His career came to an abrupt end when he broke his ankle during the semifinals of the 2003 World Championships in Athletics.

 His personal best in the event is 48.90 from 2002.